IHE/ITI.PIXm/input/pagecontent/a_issues.md

 ***PIXm\_007***

-*Mobile Patient Identifier Cross-reference Query response &lt;assigner&gt; resource will be required, for cases where the Assigning authority is not an OID or UUID or URI*
+*Mobile Patient Identifier Cross-reference Query response &lt;assigner&gt; resource will be required, for cases where the Assigning authority is not an OID or UUID or URI.*

 *Do we want to use Assigner as an alternative field?*